sevagh/headbang.py/docs/index.md

 Note the off-beat head bops at first, which transition to being on-beat.

-Here's a clip from drummer [Anup Sastry - Titan](https://www.youtube.com/watch?v=Y82rls0yoAM), where the motion is tracked on the left and right arms (instead of the head and neck):
+Here's a clip from drummer [Anup Sastry - Ghost](https://www.youtube.com/watch?v=gjk2Vvqj-vk), where the motion is tracked on the right arm (instead of the head and neck):
 {% include embed-video.html src="anupsastry_short.mp4" %}

+### Experimental features

+Beyond just "being cool", headbang-hud has some potentially interesting applications.
+One of them is to supplement bad beat tracking results with motion.
+The feature is gated with `--experimental-wav-out`.
+The code is similar to the beat and onset alignment of the headbang beat tracker, but the minimum of beat and bop (or head motion peak) is taken as the perceptual beat event (within a window of `0.12s`, or `--experimental-bop-align`).
+The minimum is taken since often, motion peaks lag ever so slightly behind the perceptual beat.

+Short excerpt from the same Anup Sastry drum clip above:
+{% include embed-audio.html src="anup_sastry_right_bops.wav" %}

+The next experimental feature is a potential breakdown detector.
+I named it "sick", since instead of trying to specify or define the metal term for breakdown, I prefer to think of it as an informally cool or "sick" part of the song.
+Here's an example of a totally sick part of a live Periphery concert:

+{% include embed-video.html src="periphery_sick.mp4" %}

+Portions of the video are marked "sick" when there is an unbroken chain of groove events, or times when peaks of headbanging motion (or bops) coincide with a beat, within `--experimental-sick-chain-boundary`, by default 2 seconds.
+If the sick chain is broken, the sick counter is reset until the next groove event.
+Use this feature with the `--experimental-sick-chain` flag.

 ## Code diagram